 - Metamor City had "A Lightbringer Carol'' where resident Knight Templar Janus Starchild is ordered to take Yule off (so his vendetta with Santa Claus doesn't embarrass the lightbringers again) and is visited by the ghost of his father, now chained to his magic sword thanks to his single-minded devotion to his duty in life.
 And has three spirits teach Janus to lighten up a little, and maybe acknowledge his assistant Candace's feelings for him.
 The spirit of Raven hin'Elric acts as the ghost of solstice past, the ghost of solstice present takes the form of Callie Linder, and the ghost of solstice future appears as a faceless servant of Nocturna but is actually Klepnos wearing her robe.
 It turns out that his immortal ancestor Mirai and a couple of fallen gods arranged the whole thing.

-- Epic Rap Battles of History has Donald Trump vs. Ebeneezer Scrooge, which starts out like a standard rap battle until Trump shows his chest and chains, revealing himself to be merely the Jacob Marley figure and doesn't stick around for the rebuttal.
+- Epic Rap Battles of History has Donald Trump vs. Ebenezer Scrooge, which starts out like a standard rap battle until Trump reveals his chest and chains, revealing himself to be merely the Jacob Marley figure, and doesn't stick around for the rebuttal.
 J.P.
 Morgan and Kanye West represent Christmas Past and Present, with a more traditional yet fully-voiced Yet To Come.

 - VeggieTales had "An Easter Carol," a sequel to their Christmas show "The Star of Christmas."
 It took the framework of the Christmas Carol and used it as a way to teach the real story of Easter, with an angel named Hope replacing all the ghosts.